Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 {% enddigraph %}

 This should look quite familiar.
-We're pushing inputs on the stack as we consume them.
+We're pushing inputs on the stack as we consume them, paired with the state we're in at that point.
 And then we're popping whole bodies of rules off the stack and replacing them with the sort of that rule.
-The first thing is called a _shift_ transition, the second is called _reduce_ transition.
+The first thing is called a _shift_ action, the second is called a _reduce_ action.
 We've seen this trick before in the naive PDA built from a CFG, all the way at the start of this post in the refresher.
+But this time we get an automaton with more states.

-Notice that _where_ a reduce transition goes depends on originating state of the last thing that's popped.
+Notice that _where_ a reduce action goes depends on originating state of the last thing that's popped.
 That's why we keep track of those on the stack.
 When we reduce by rule 3 (state A₃), depending on whether the `a` came from box 1 or box 0, we go to different places.
-This is easier to see in our LR automaton, where box 1 points to state S₁ with a transition labeled `A`.
-This is a _goto_ transition.
-In an LR parse table interpreter, the _goto_ is a separate action that immediately follows a _reduce_ action, just returns to the last popped state.
-That's also why a reduce transition in the above automaton always labels the originating state of the pushed sort the same as the last thing popped from the stack.
+This is easier to see in our proper LR(0) automaton, where box 1 points to state S₁ with a transition labeled `A`.
+This is a _goto_ action.
+In an LR parse table interpreter, the _goto_ is a separate action that immediately follows a _reduce_ action, which merely returns to the last popped state.
+When a reduce just returns that's also more like a function call and return, so that's nice.
+Anyway, that's also why a reduce transition in the above automaton always labels the originating state of the pushed sort the same as the last thing popped from the stack.

 Something worth repeating now that we're looking at the details: LL decides what rule to take _before_ consuming the input for that rule, whereas LR decides what rule to take _after_ consuming all the input for that rule.
 In other words, we only reduce by a rule when we've seen the entire body of the rule, that why there's less trouble with look-ahead.